ManishaNatarajan/Advanced-Lane-Finding/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The crux of the pipeline is to identify the lane lines.
-This is implemented in code cells five through ten in the IPython notebook `/Advanced Lane Finding.ipynb`.
+This is implemented in **code cells five through ten** in the IPython notebook `./Advanced Lane Finding.ipynb`.
-I first create a class Line to store relevant attributes of the lane lines as suggested under **Tips and tricks for the project**.
+I first create a class Line to store relevant attributes of the lane lines as suggested under _Tips and tricks for the project_.
 I then instantiate two objects namely, `left_lane` and `right_lane` to store the attributes of the two lane lines respectively.
 Note that these objects are global.

 Initially, I set both `left_lane.detected` and `right_lane.detected` as `False`.
 From the pipeline, after thresholding and